openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

                               In case of dynamic shapes networks with several inputs provide the same number of files for each input (except cases with single file for any input):"input1:1.jpg input2:1.bin", "input1:1.bin,2.bin input2:3.bin input3:4.bin,5.bin ".
 Also you can pass specific keys for inputs: "random" - for fillling input with random data, "image_info" - for filling input with image size.
                               You should specify either one files set to be used for all inputs (without providing input names) or separate files sets for every input of model (providing inputs names).
     -d "<device>"             Optional.
 Specify a target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 Use "-d MULTI:<comma-separated_devices_list>" format to specify MULTI plugin.
 The application looks for a suitable plugin for the specified device.
-    -l "<absolute_path>"      Required for CPU custom layers.
+    -extensions "<absolute_path>" Required for custom layers (extensions).
 Absolute path to a shared library with the kernels implementations.
           Or
     -c "<absolute_path>"      Required for GPU custom kernels.
 Absolute path to an .xml file with the kernels description.
     -hint "performance hint (latency or throughput or none)"   Optional.
 Performance hint allows the OpenVINO device to select the right network-specific settings.